-Overuse issues can also occur on the same side as the limb loss.
-For example, when someone loses even a single digit there is a loss of gripping surface area and a loss of hand strength.
+Overuse issues can also occur on the same side as the limb difference.
+For example, when someone is missing even a single digit there is a loss of gripping surface area and a loss of hand strength.
 Trying to open a jar with one less finger means the rest of the fingers and palm need to shift their normal position to cover for the lost digit and put in more work.
 This can lead to muscle cramps and, long-term, the onset of arthritis, tendinitis, or carpal tunnel syndrome.

 Our patient, Taylor, experienced issues with both sides of her body after a work accident.
 Taylor lost her right hand below the elbow.
 Using an activity-specific device like the one in the photo below allows Taylor to improve body mechanics and muscle alignment and decrease her risk of overuse syndrome.

 The inability to use an upper limb to assist with bimanual tasks also can lead to back and neck issues.
-Max Okun is an example of someone who, as a child, abandoned their prosthesis, but later found that, because of overuse issues, he needed to be fit with a prosthetic device again.
+Max Okun, a congenital amputee, is an example of someone who, as a child, abandoned their prosthesis, but later found that, because of overuse issues, he needed to be fit with a prosthetic device again.
 He was experiencing back pain and decided that an exercise regimen might help.
-At the gym, he found that: “Without the prosthesis, your shoulder wants to do all the work, since you have no forearm — eventually my back wound up getting worse.”
+At the gym, he found that: “Without the prosthesis, your shoulder wants to do all the work, since you have no forearm – eventually my back wound up getting worse.”
 You can watch Max talk about his journey in his patient profile video.

 Sometimes people find overuse issues to be preferable to the discomfort of wearing their prosthetic device.
 To that we say that there is no reason why wearing a prosthetic device should be uncomfortable.
 Learn more about why we think silicone sockets are the ideal answer for those who would like to wear a prosthesis all day long.